 A manicure and pedicure are absolute musts to feel well put together.
 The latest colour on the fingers and toes is an easy, non-confrontational way to stay up to date.
 Don’t forget to wipe the nail with remover before the base coat; the manicure lasts so much longer.
 I don’t do gels as my nails are not strong enough but this move means my manicure will see me right through the week.
 A new shade, I am loving New Dawn, is a simple pleasure but it brings all smiles.

 Smiling takes years off the face, especially in photographs and besides who doesn’t want to be the recipient of a beautiful smile.
 Invest in teeth; they deserve it.
 They are hard-working, long-lasting and define one of our most important features, our mouths.
 A million red lipsticks won’t hide unhappy teeth.

 Brows are one of those features that make all the difference.
 I am confident with the grey hair but not the grey brows.
 Brows define the face and a darker brow can lift the eyes and subsequently rejuvenate the face.
 Well-defined brows mean less eye-make-up is needed.
 In between tints, I shade the eyebrows myself.
 Finding the happy medium between Twiggy and Groucho takes years off.

 Hydrate constantly and sleep well as no one product can duplicate the wonderful benefits of water and rest.
 Invest time and energy in skincare.
 Know your products and use them.
 I am often guilty of skipping my routine when I am tired or rushed.
-There are no valid excuses; I know my serums and moisturisers help give me the glow I am looking for.
-Wrinkles are not the aging baddie we are lead to believe; a lifeless and dry complexion is the guilty party.
+There are no valid excuses; I know my serum and moisturiser helps give me the glow I am looking for.
+Wrinkles are not the ageing baddie we are lead to believe; a lifeless and dry complexion is the guilty party.